davidroberson/gatk-sv/website/docs/advanced/build_ref_panel.md

       -a '{ "single_sample" : "test_single_sample_NA12878", "ref_panel" : "REF_PANEL_NAME" }'
    ```

 where `REF_PANEL_NAME` again exactly matches the corresponding variable from the notebook.
-In addition, `MY_TERRA_CONFIG` can renamed if desired.
+In addition, `MY_TERRA_CONFIG` can be renamed if desired.

 Confirm that the build was successful: